Statement of Faith

 Matthew 25:46; Luke 16:19-31; Revelation 20:15

-About Baptism...
+Baptism...

 Baptism is the first ordinance of the Church.
 Lighthouse believes baptism must be when a believer is completely immersed under the water and after salvation.
-Baptism has no saving power but is the fist act of obedience after salvation.
-Baptism does three things: joins the believer to the local Church, pictures the death, burial, and resurrection of the Lord; and identifies a person as a committed follower of the Lord Jesus Christ.
+Baptism has no saving power but is the first act of obedience after salvation.
+Baptism does three things: joins the believer to the local Church; pictures the death, burial, and resurrection of the Lord; and identifies a person as a committed follower of the Lord Jesus Christ.

 Matthew 3:6, 16; Acts 8:38-39; Acts 2:41-42; Romans 6:3-5; John 14:15